dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 ![Image](Screenshots/list-methods-filename.png)

 ### Trace
-I am tracing is https://github.com/ucsd-cse15l-f22/list-methods-lab3 in grade.sh.
+The repository I am tracing is https://github.com/ucsd-cse15l-f22/list-methods-lab3.

 Lines 1-3: No standard output or standard error.
 Each return code was 0.